-- Never use a gas stove or oven to heat the home. - Never burn charcoal inside a house, garage, vehicle or tent, including in a fireplace. - Avoid using unvented gas or kerosene heaters in enclosed spaces, especially sleeping areas. - Install and use fuel-burning appliances according to manufacturer instructions. - Inspect the exhaust system of each fuel burning appliance every year, including chimneys, flues and vents.
-Check for blockage, holes and disconnections. - Have fuel-burning appliances inspected and serviced annually by a licensed contractor. - Never leave an automobile running in a garage, even with the garage door open.
+- Never use a gas stove or oven to heat the home. - Never burn charcoal inside a house, garage, vehicle, or tent, including in a fireplace.

-- Do not leave the rear window or tailgate of a vehicle open while driving.
-CO from the exhaust can be pulled inside the car, van or camper. - Never use a portable generator or a fuel-powered tool indoors or in other enclosed or partially enclosed areas. - Always place portable generators outdoors on a dry surface far away from doors, windows, vents and air conditioning equipment that could allow CO to enter.
-Orient the generator so that it is placed with the exhaust port pointing away from the home. - Install battery operated CO alarms or plug-in CO alarms with battery backup inside the house according to manufacturer's installation instructions or NFPA 720: Standard for the Installation of Carbon Monoxide (CO) Detection and Warning Equipment. - Install only CO alarms that meet the UL 2034 or the CSA 6.19 standards. - Replace CO alarm batteries once a year and test alarms frequently. - Replace CO alarms every five years or as often as recommended by the alarm manufacturer.
+- Avoid using unvented gas, propane, or kerosene heaters in enclosed spaces, especially sleeping areas. - Install and use fuel-burning appliances according to manufacturer instructions, the Florida Building Code, and the Florida Fire Prevention Code. - Inspect the exhaust system of each fuel burning appliance every year, including chimneys, flues, and vents.
+Check for blockage, holes, and disconnections. - Have fuel-burning appliances inspected and serviced annually by a licensed contractor. - Never leave an automobile running in a garage, even with the garage door open. - Do not leave the rear window or tailgate of a vehicle open while driving.
+CO from the exhaust can be pulled inside the car, van, or camper. - Never use a portable generator or a fuel-powered tool indoors or in other enclosed or partially enclosed areas. - Always place portable generators outdoors on a dry surface far away from doors, windows, vents, and air conditioning equipment that could allow CO to enter.
+Orient the generator so that it is placed with the exhaust port pointing away from the home. - Install battery operated CO alarms or plug-in CO alarms with battery backup inside a house according to manufacturer's installation instructions or NFPA (National Fire Protection Association) 720: Standard for the Installation of Carbon Monoxide (CO) Detection and Warning Equipment. - Install only CO alarms that meet the UL (Underwriter Laboratories) 2034 or the CSA (Canadian Standards Association) 6.19 standards. - Replace CO alarm batteries once a year and test alarms frequently. - Replace CO alarms every five years or as often as recommended by the alarm manufacturer.

+CO poisoning is a reportable disease and all suspect cases need to be reported to the county health department epidemiology program or the Florida Department of Health Bureau of Epidemiology office at 850-245-4401.
 For more information about suspected poisoning emergencies, call the Florida Poison Information Center at 1-800-222-1222.
-To learn more about indoor air pollution and public health in Florida, visit http://www.floridahealth.gov/healthy-environments/indoor-air-quality/index.html or call the Radon and Indoor Air Program at 1-800-543-8279.
+To learn more about indoor air pollution and public health in Florida, visit www.floridahealth.gov/indoorair or call the Radon and Indoor Air Program at 1-800-543-8279.